alexanderepping/apfelxx_photon_mod/bashFiles/README.md

 - The variable $CURRENT_LHAPDF should point to the folder with the LHAPDF-6.4.0 folder inside.
 - The variable $$CURRENT_APFEL_TEST should point to the folder with the EvolutionFlavors.cc and its respective Makefile inside.

-## makeLHAPDF.sh
+## makeLHAPDFLO.sh
-Quick program to run the makeLHAPDF.f program and copy the file into the LHAPDF share directory.
+Quick program to run the makeLHAPDFLO.f program and copy the file into the LHAPDF share directory.

 ## change_Apfel_Installation.sh
 Convenient program to change the currently used installation of Apfel++.